wp-plugins/memphis-documents-library/readme.txt

 * *Fix* - Minor style changes
 * *Bug* - small bug fixes and updates.

-A documents library for WordPress.
-This documents library features:
+= Memphis Documents Library Features =

 * Batch Upload of files into the system (Beta)
-* Upload media files that match WordPress's whitelist.
-This whitelist is configurable from the WordPress menus.
+* Upload media files that match WordPress's white-list.
+This white-list is configurable from the WordPress menus.
 * Download tracking of media
 * Posts created for each new media upload, showing information of the specific file.
 * Version control, allows you to view and revise to older version of your file.